S3gmentati0nFault/Slides/ISC-recap/aihpc.md

 <!-- _class: centered -->

+## Why is this important?
-## The machine learning problem
+###### Open problem :: the machine learning problem

 Suppose we train a model $\mathcal{M}$ on a set $T$, when we analyze the performance of such model it's important that the dataset utilized $V$ doesn't contain samples from $T$, otherwise the model will already know the ground truth for such test samples and therefore the performance analysis will return an overconfident estimate of the model's capabilities.

 ---

 ## How to test
+###### Open problem :: How can we test effectively LLMs?

-LLMs can be asked to reply to multiple choice questions or questions that require the generation of a short essay, this leads to an analysis of how how specific or broad the knowledge of the model is, as well as its ability to reason on a certain task.
+LLMs can be asked to reply to multiple choice questions or questions that require the generation of a short essay, this leads to an analysis of how specific or broad the knowledge of the model is, as well as its ability to reason on a certain task.

 Some classical ways of evaluating performance are: